-Ensure that the competitor has not left the circle before the implement has landed and "mark" has been called.
+Ensure that the competitor has not left the circle before the implement has landed and, NEW in 2015, the event judge no longer calls "mark" when an implement has landed and there has been no foul by the competitor.

 Use a white flag to indicate a fair trial and a red flag to indicate a foul.